kurtiam/horiseon_seo_project/README.md

 Project involving cleaning up code and enhancing site for SEO

-## Verified the following requirements were met
+## Verified the following requirements were achieved

 ```
 o Semantic HTML elements